Man charged after ‘disturbance’ by Queen’s coffin in Westminster Hall

 A man arrested at the ancient hall where Queen Elizabeth II is lying in state has been charged with a public order offence.

-Muhammad Khan, 28, of Barleycorn Way, Tower Hamlets was charged on Saturday with an offence under Section 4A of the Public Order Act for behaviour indenting to cause alarm, harassment or distress in Westminster Hall, the Metropolitan Police added.
+Muhammad Khan, 28, of Barleycorn Way, Tower Hamlets was charged on Saturday with an offence under Section 4A of the Public Order Act for behaviour indenting to cause alarm, harassment or distress in Westminster Hall.

+The incident took place on Friday evening at around 10pm, as members of the public filed past the Queen’s coffin having queued for hours along the River Thames.
+The live feed from inside the hall cut away for a brief period.

-The force said in a statement that Khan will appear in custody at Westminster Magistrates’ Court on Monday 19 September, the day of the Queen’s funeral.
+Khan is due to appear in custody at Westminster Magistrates’ Court on Monday 19 September, the day of the Queen’s funeral.

-It comes as King Charles III told officers that it is “encouraging” that policing plans for Operation London Bridge are working.

-Charles was given a tour of the Metropolitan Police Service Special Operations Room on Saturday, where he met and thanked emergency service workers for their efforts ahead of the funeral of the Queen and over the last nine days.

-Referring to his time visiting the base, the King added: “It’s nice to know where it all happens.
-I’ve been here before - this is the absolute hub, isn’t it?”

-The officers replied that it was.
-Charles then thanked them and described their work as “absolutely fantastic.”
+A statement from Scotland Yard said: “Muhammad Khan, 28, of Barleycorn Way, Tower Hamlets, was charged on Saturday, September 17, with an offence under Section 4A of the Public Order Act; behaviour intending to cause alarm, harassment or distress.

+“He will appear in custody at Westminster Magistrates’ Court on Monday, September 19.”

+Adio Adeshine is said to have gone into the River Thames in an attempt to evade police before coming out and being arrested.

+He was remanded in custody on Friday after appearing at Westminster Magistrates’ Court charged with two counts of sexual assault and two counts of breaching a sexual harm prevention order.

-It comes as huge queues continue to amass along the the banks of the River Thames as people line up to pay their respect to the late monarch.
+The huge lines continued over the weekend as people line up to pay their respect to the late monarch, before her coffin is moved on Monday morning.

-As of Saturday evening, it is estimated that the wait time to enter the ancient hall where the Queen’s coffin is currently standing is 17 hours.
+As of Saturday evening, it is estimated the wait time to enter the ancient hall where the Queen’s coffin is currently standing is 17 hours.

-Police have warned those in the queue, which has been capped by the government at 10 miles long, they may have to stand for many hours on end to keep up with the ever-moving line.
+Police have warned those in the queue, which has been capped by the government at 10 miles long, may have to stand for many hours on end to keep up with the ever-moving line.

-Earlier on Saturday, Prince William lead a vigil by the coffin of his late grandmother alongside her other seven other grandchildren as she lies in state in Westminster Hall.
+On Saturday evening, Prince William led a vigil by the coffin of his late grandmother alongside her other seven other grandchildren as she lies in state in Westminster Hall.

-The Prince of Wales was joined by his brother, Prince Harry, ahead of the state funeral on Monday.
+The Prince of Wales was joined by his brother, Prince Harry, ahead of the state funeral.

 William was also flanked by his cousins, Zara Tindall and Peter Philips, Princesses Beatrice and Eugenie, and Lady Louise Windsor and her brother James, Viscount Severn.